MARTIMM/raku-mongodb-driver/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.16.1 - Cleanup databases at the end of tests.
+Documented tests what is tested
 * 0.16.0 - Name change X::MongoDB::LastError into X::MongoDB::Collection.
            Added drop_indexes() drop() get_indexes() to MongoDB::Collection.
 * 0.15.0 - Added drop_index() to MongoDB::Collection.